barsoom/change-ssh-to-https-in-gemfile-buildpack/README.md

 If you have code to detect the environment and dynamically change paths in `Gemfile`, bundler will say:

-E.g. `You are trying to install in deployment mode after changing your Gemfile.
+`You are trying to install in deployment mode after changing your Gemfile.
 Run bundle install elsewhere and add the updated Gemfile.lock to version control.`

 ## Installing